 Let’s get you what you want as a parent and help your teen avoid the rabbit hole.
 Let’s give you the confidence and surety your teenagers are going to make it in this world and be able provide for themselves.

-Luck?
-Surely there will be some DNA involved in some teenager’s success.
-That’s just a given.
-There is also a lot more at play.
-The difference is the young people on the left have been pushed, encouraged, and held accountable to do productive things and solve problems from a very early age.
-With that in place, they did not go down any rabbit hole.
-They probably do not even know what a rabbit hole is.
+The young people on the left have been pushed, encouraged, and held accountable to do productive things and solve problems from an early age.
+Because of that, they never went down any rabbit holes — they probably don’t even know what a rabbit hole is.

-One type of conditioning is to address complaining.
-Complaints left unchecked can spiral into destructive behaviors such as drug and alcohol abuse or even criminal activities, adding another layer of concern for parents striving to steer their teens toward responsible adulthood.
-Wouldn’t it be a relief if your teenager took responsibility for solving their own problems, allowing you to finally rest from the constant emotional strain?
+One key type of conditioning is addressing complaining.
+Complaints left unchecked can spiral into destructive behaviors like drug use or even crime — a nightmare for parents trying to raise responsible teens.
+Wouldn’t it be a relief if your teenager took responsibility for solving their own problems, freeing you from constant emotional strain?

-It is always about problem solving and self-awareness.
+It always comes back to problem solving and self-awareness.
 Always.

 After asking them the first question, then ask them “So what do you want?”
 Note their answer and repeat it back to them.

-After repeating the two phrases above, say to them “Let’s make a plan with an odd number of steps to accomplish what you want”.
+After asking the two questions above, say to them “Let’s make a plan with an odd number of steps to accomplish what you want”.
 The amount of total steps does not matter, what matters is that it is an odd number.
 Why?
 Well it is quite simple.

 Let’s Just Look At The Benefits Of This.

-3. Your tyoung person is indoctrinated to see life as an action plan for creating the results that they want.
+Your teen learns to view life as an action plan for creating their own results.

-4. As a parent, you get the feeling of “I did it, my young person is capable.
+As a parent, you finally get that moment of pride — “I did it.
+My young person is capable.”

 It works, it really does